 10 Things to Do in Nuku’alofa with Kids(c) tongapocketguide.com

-Family Activities in Nuku’alofa
+The Top Family Activities in Nuku’alofa

 An interesting introduction to The Kingdom of Tonga lies in the capital, Nuku’alofa.
-Known as the “Abode of Love”, Nuku’alofa is a fantastic place to engage in the culture and history of the islands.
+Known as the “Abode of Love”, Nuku’alofa is a fantastic place to engage in the culture and history of the island nation.
 When you’re not spending time on land, you can be out on the tropical waters taking part in snorkelling tours and whale watching excursions!
 Find out what else is amazing to do with the little ones in this list of things to do in Nuku’alofa with kids!

-1. Go on a Snorkelling Excursion
+1. Go On a Family Snorkelling Excursion or Island Day Trip

+10 Things to Do in Nuku’alofa with Kids(c) tongapocketguide.com